 - Bluetooth wireless audio streaming to a compatible speaker or set of headphones

 Note: Picture quality evaluation was done with the TV in Movie mode.
 Color Tone or temperature set to Warm2.
 Local Dimming set to High.
 If the Movie mode picture setting is too soft or flat for your liking, try using the Natural setting which will give the TV a more dynamic and vibrant picture without being harsh.
-Personally I like using the Natural mode when I want a more vibrant picture image, especially while watching sporting events.
+Personally, I like using the Natural mode when I want a more vibrant picture image, especially while watching sporting events.

 The Q70R produced very good overall picture quality, as was expected from Samsung’s QLED lineup.
 The display had no trouble delivering a bright and colorfully vibrant picture image, in addition to excellent contrast range and deep black levels.

-As with most of my TV reviews, I test displays using a variety of resolutions which include 4K HDR, 4K, 1080p and 480p video sources.
+As with most of my TV reviews, I test displays using a variety of resolutions which include 4K HDR, 4K, 1080p, and 480p video sources.

-Image detail was sharp and crisp and allowed me to see the fine detail that on screen images had to offer; for example, close ups shots of actors revealed the fine textures and patterns within the clothing they were wearing.
-Furthermore, images also had a notable three dimensional presence.
+Image detail was sharp and crisp and allowed me to see the fine detail that on-screen images had to offer; for example, close-ups shots of actors revealed the fine textures and patterns within the clothing they were wearing.
+Furthermore, images also had a notable three-dimensional presence.

 4K and 1080p content had excellent picture quality on this TV.
-Picture detail and clarity where impressive, giving a sense of realism to the picture image as a whole; it also produced great image depth and transparency that allowed me to clearly see objects that were set deep in the picture image.
+Picture detail and clarity were impressive, giving a sense of realism to the picture image as a whole; it also produced great image depth and transparency that allowed me to clearly see objects that were set deep in the picture image.

 Color reproduction was excellent on this display.
 Colors were satisfyingly rich and vibrant with plenty of punch that added to the realism of the TV’s picture quality.
 Colors also had good tonal balance and precise accuracy.
 The Q70R also has a wide color gamut for expanded color reproduction.